 Address: Kita-ku Temmabashi 1-8-50

-Peering out upon the Okawa River, Imperial Hotel Osaka is a delightful taste of pure grace and elegance in a quiet corner of Kita.
-The spacious rooms at this renowned 5-star hotel fuse together both classic and modern tangs for a refined look geared towards relaxation.
-Fine views over the Okawa, surging to their height during cherry blossom season, captivate even further.
+The spacious rooms at the Imperial Hotel fuse together classic and modern tangs.
+It delivers a refined look geared toward relaxation.
+Fine views over the Okawa surge to their height during cherry blossom season to captivate even further.

 Outside of the chic guest rooms, Imperial Hotel Osaka pleases the tastebuds with six on-site restaurants.
-To get your French fix, pop into Les Saisons, famed for its romantic city views, or let divine Japanese beef overtake your palate at Kamon, the hotel’s classy teppanyaki grill.
+To get your French fix, pop into Les Saisons, famed for its romantic city views.
+Or let divine Japanese beef overtake your palate at Kamon, the hotel’s classy teppanyaki grill.

 Conrad Osaka